-Join Mike Meyers for an in-depth discussion in this video Printer technologies, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Printer technologies, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - There's a lot of different types of…printer technology out there,…and the A plus exams expect you to understand…conceptually how four of them work.…In particular, we're talking, in no particular order either,…dot-matrix, inkjet, thermal printers and laser printers.…So we have four technologies to talk about.…Now the cool part about this is that three…of these four technologies are extremely similar.…For example, if we're talking about thermal printers,…inkjet printers, and dot-matrix printers,…it all boils down to it being a set of tubes.…